 A full ingredients list, along with US Customary and Metric measurements, can be found in the recipe card at the end of this post.

-- Melon - We used a mixture of gala, cantelope and watermelon for a good mixture of colour.
-There are nice and firm, so they make a good base for fruit platter.
+- Melon - We used a mixture of gala, cantelope and watermelon.

-- Berries - Berries always go down well with our kids, so they are a must on a fruit platter.
-We used raspberries, blueberries and strawberries.
-But blackberries or cherries would work too and you could add cranberries for a festive twist.
+- Berries - We used raspberries, blueberries and strawberries.
+But blackberries or cherries would work too, or add cranberries for a festive twist.

 - Tropical fruit - Pineapple, Mango, Passionfruit and Kiwi add a tropical twist to this.
-You could add dragonfruit which would look amazing, as would persimmon or figs.
+Dragonfruit would look amazing, as would persimmon or figs.

-- Grapes - These are a good way to bulk out a fruit platter, as they are usually quite cheap and if you focused on tropical fruit and berries this could be quite expensive to make.
+- Grapes - These are a good way to bulk out a fruit platter, as they are usually quite cheap.
 Make sure the grapes are seedless.

 Variations

 Apples and Pears - These add a nice crunch and they are also for dipping in the fruit dip we have served ours with.
-They will start browning once cut though, so they aren't the best addition if you are leaving this out at a party.
-You cut them up just before serving and toss them in a little lemon juice to slow down the browning.
+They will start to brown once cut though, so cut them up just before serving and toss them in a little lemon juice to slow down the browning.

-Dried fruit - This is a good addition if you are making a fruit platter during the winter months when there isn't as many options for ripe fresh fruit.
-Dates are nice because they are big, but you could also scatter some dried cranberries, raisins, apricots and mango.
-Put the smaller ones in little dishes so they don't get lost though and make sure that the dates are pitted.
+Dried fruit - This is a good addition for the winter months when there isn't as many options for ripe fresh fruit.
+Pitted dates are nice because they are big, but you could also scatter some dried cranberries, raisins, apricots and mango.

 Canned fruit - If you don't have much choice for fresh and ripe fruit, then you could add in some canned fruit like peaches and pears.
 But this isn't very easy to pick up, so not really suitable for serving at a party.

-Herbs - This is more for presentation, but we like adding a few sprigs of rosemary or thyme to the platter.
-Especially if we are serving it up during the colder months.
-If making this in summer, then fresh mint goes well.
+Herbs - This is more for presentation, but in colder months, we like adding a few sprigs of rosemary or thyme to the platter.
+In summer, then fresh mint goes well.

 Edible flowers - Not just for presentation, as they are edible, but these will make your platter really pretty and will really wow your guests.